agdamsbo/FreesearchR/inst/apps/FreesearchR/www/intro.md

     -   Code to recreate all steps locally

-The full [project documentation is here](https://agdamsbo.github.io/FreesearchR/) and all code used is [freely available to read, copy, modify and improve](https://github.com/agdamsbo/FreesearchR) under an [open source license](https://github.com/agdamsbo/FreesearchR/blob/main/LICENSE.md)!
-Contributions are welcome and much appreciated and can be reporting issues, suggesting new functionality, improving code or any other feedback [here](https://github.com/agdamsbo/FreesearchR/issues).
+The full [project documentation is here](https://agdamsbo.github.io/FreesearchR/) where you'll find detailed description of the app and link to the source code!
+If you want to [share feedback, please follow this link to a simple survey](https://redcap.au.dk/surveys/?s=JPCLPTXYDKFA8DA8), or share on [GitHub](https://github.com/agdamsbo/FreesearchR/issues).